 Biographical / Historical:

-Collection is open for research.
+The collection is open for research use.

 Scope and Contents: